-Traditional Forex trading (spot Forex market) is quite similar to the Forex futures market.
-Both sectors are used by traders to speculate on currencies and forex exchange rates.
+Traditional trading (spot market) is quite similar to the futures market.
+Both sectors are used by traders to speculate on currencies and exchange rates.
 At the same time, they have some fundamental differences one should clarify before entering any of these markets.

-Traditional Forex trading comes with a set of obvious advantages.
-Basically, it is one of the most-traded markets with a variety of Forex strategies to apply depending on one’s preferences.
+Traditional trading comes with a set of obvious advantages.
+Basically, it is one of the most-traded markets with a variety of strategies to apply depending on one’s preferences.

 Market Accessibility.
 You can trade currencies 24/7 without limitations.
 Besides, users can enter the market with a minimum deposit and buy or sell currencies on the go via smartphone.